 Want to catch an awesome view of downtown Houston?
 Then head over to the 60th floor of the JP Morgan Chase Building, on 600 Travis!
 Best part, it’s FREE!

-Brought kids with you?
+What about kids?
 No, worries!
 You can take them to the Children’s Museum or catch a performance at the Miller Outdoor Theater.
 Looking for something more adventurous?
-Then take them on a ride on the Hermann Park Railroad or to the pedal boats on the Hermann Park lake!
+Then take them on a ride on the Hermann Park Railroad or to the pedal boats on the lake!

 If you have time, make sure to visit the colorful, Instagram-famous, pop-up art exhibit called the Color Factory Houston, located in the Upper Kirby area.